 Making Your Own Gluten Free Bread

-Bread that is made from Rye, Spelt or Wheat contains gluten, so are not an option for coeliacs.
+Bread that is made from rye, spelt or wheat contains gluten, so are not an option for coeliacs.
 The good thing is, you can be quite inventive when it comes to making your own gluten free bread.
-So to make your own wheat free bread, you can really experiment with flour made from quinoa, buckwheat, rice or even gluten free flour.
-However remember that if you are baking normal bread in the bread maker as well then you could consider buying some spare paddles and mixing bowls to reduce the chance of any cross contamination.
+To make your own wheat free bread, you can really experiment with flour made from quinoa, buckwheat, rice or even gluten free flour.
+However remember that if you are baking normal bread in the bread maker as well, you could consider buying some spare paddles and mixing bowls to reduce the chance of any cross contamination.

 Why do you need a bread machine with a gluten free setting?